 This is a ranking of colleges and universities based solely on the popularity of their Allied Health Professions program.
 Read the methodology here.

 Argosy University - Twin Cities is among your top options if you're planning on studying Allied Health Professions.
-Enjoy a strong focus on Allied Health Professions in the major at Argosy University - Twin Cities, with 38.6% of undergraduates enrolled in it.
+This is a fairly common subject of study at Argosy University - Twin Cities, with 38.6% of undergraduates enrolled in it.
 The surrounding area of a main city is tremendous for scholars trying to find adequate choices for social networking, excitement, and life.

 It's hard to beat Fort Hays State University if you wish to pursue Allied Health Professions as a major.
 This is an exceptional opportunity for students who favor the charms of a compact college town.

 University of Missouri - Columbia is a good option for individuals interested in an Allied Health Professions major.
 The surrounding area of a big city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.

 Every student pursuing a degree in Allied Health Professions has to check out St Catherine University.
 Located in Saint Paul, Minnesota, this institution is a sound option for students who enjoy the thrills of a substantial city.